denten-books/plain-text/4-format.md

 organize their hard disks in a way that's analogous to the way they organize their file cabinets [@apple_apple_1987, 4].

-Apple's designers understood also that the metaphor between the physical and the computer-generated worlds is imperfect.
-Unlike a real-world file folder, a computer folder can hold a nearly-unlimited amount of file, the manual explains.
-The original image should not therefore limit the possibilities of the metaphor's implementation.
-"Try to strike a balance," the manual reads, "between the metaphor's suggested use and the ability of the computer to support and extend the metaphor" [@apple_apple_1987, 5].
+Apple's designers understood also that the mapping of concepts between the physical and the computer-generated worlds is imperfect.
+For example, unlike a real-world file folder, a computer folder can hold a nearly-unlimited amount of files.
+The original image should not therefore limit the possibilities of the metaphor's implementation, the manual explains.
+It further advices to "strike a balance between the metaphor's suggested use and the ability of the computer to support and extend the metaphor" [@apple_apple_1987, 5].

 Xerox a number of patents Stuart Kent Card.